-(HIB) – Getting older doesn’t necessarily mean looking and feeling older.
+(ARA) – Getting older doesn’t necessarily mean looking and feeling older.
 Age 50 is the new 30, according to celebrities who crossed that threshold in recent years.
 And while the body can start to show signs of aging, it doesn’t necessarily mean one has to suffer.

 Take hearing for instance.
 Hearing loss symptoms – raising the volume on the radio and television, asking people to repeat themselves or not being able to hear a conversation in a restaurant – often become apparent as people age.